okeefm/s3g/doc/s3g_protocol.markdown

 # S3G protocol (formerly RepRap Generation 3 Protocol Specification)

-## Index

-(how to make?)

 ## Overview

 This document describes the s3g protocol, which is used to communicate with Makerbots and similar CNC machines.
 It is intended to help developers who wish to communicate with a machine directly, or create their own devices that speak over the protocol.
+If all you want to do is control a machine, we recommend using the [s3g library](http://github.com/makerbot/s3g), which is a Python implementation of the protocol.

+The first part of the document covers some definitions that are used to describe this system.
+We recommend you at least skim through them, so we can be sure we are talking about the same things.

+The second part of the document talks about the architecture that the s3g protocol was designed for.
+It's useful for understanding how the different pieces of hardware are connected, and what each part does.

+The third part of the document talks about the fine details of how commands are routed through the system, and what happens if there is an error when sending one.
+It's useful for understanding how to make your own

+The final portion of the document is a catalog of all of the commands that the Host and Tools can implement.

 ## Definitions